AlfiyaZi/Simple.Data.Firebird/readme.md

 Simple.Data.Firebird is an adapter for Simple.Data framework.

 # Use
-Easiest way to install is to use a NuGet package ().
-Firebird ADO.NET Data provider is also required (if missing, it will be installed along with NuGet package).
+Easiest way to install is to use a NuGet package (https://www.nuget.org/packages/Simple.Data.Firebird).
+Firebird ADO.NET Data provider is also required.

 # Testing
 Adapter was tested against Firebird 2.5.
 By default, tests use user 'SYSDBA' with 'masterkey' password.
 It can easily be changed in App.config in connectionStringTemplate key.